higsch/bioinfo-workshop/README.md

 ## R
 In order to work with the `R` script examples, please download all files in the `R` folder to a local directory on your machine.
+Therefore, you have to click on each file.
+Then right click on *download* and select *load file* or something similar.
 Then open the respective `R` files with RStudio.

 If you still not have installed RStudio, you can download it [here](https://www.rstudio.com/products/rstudio/download/).
 Choose the